ericholscher/django-kong/docs/source/index.rst

 The `source <http://github.com/ericholscher/django-kong>`_ is available on Github.
 I would like to thank `Nathan Borror <http://nathanborror.com>`_ for the design parts that are pretty :)

+The mailing list for the project is located at google groups: http://groups.google.com/group/django-testing

 Contents
 --------